Human trafficking in Rwanda

+Prosecution (2009)

 The government's anti-trafficking law enforcement efforts increased modestly during the reporting period.
 Rwandan law does not prohibit all forms of trafficking in persons, though existing penal and labor code statutes prohibit slavery, forced labor, forced prostitution, and child prostitution, under which traffickers could be prosecuted.
 Law No. 58/2008 outlaws, but does not define, human trafficking for sexual exploitation and prescribes punishments of 15 to 20 years' imprisonment.
 In May 2009, the government enacted the "Law Regulating Labor in Rwanda" (13/2009), which prohibits forced labor and prescribes punishment of three to five years' imprisonment; it also prohibits subjecting children to slavery, child trafficking, debt bondage, forced labor, armed conflict, and child prostitution, and prescribes punishment of six months to 20 years' imprisonment for these offenses.
 Taken together, these penalties are sufficiently stringent and commensurate with penalties prescribed for other serious offenses, such as rape.
 In December 2009, parliament's Chamber of Deputies passed revisions to the penal code, which contain articles defining and prohibiting human trafficking; the penal code is now under consideration by the Senate.
 A separate draft comprehensive anti-trafficking bill remained under review.

 The government prosecuted no human trafficking offenses in 2009.
 Police investigated and forwarded for prosecution at least two cases of suspected child trafficking; as of March 2010, the National Public Prosecution Authority was still investigating these cases, both of which involved adults apprehended with children at the border with Uganda.
 Labor inspectors issued warnings and levied fines against those illegally employing children; no cases of forced labor were brought to court.
 While the government provided training on sex crimes and crimes against children as part of the standard police training curriculum, law enforcement officials received no trafficking-specific training.
 Police officers, however, made two presentations on trafficking to district police commanders and senior police officials in 2009.